Summer is fast approaching (woooo!) and as such, companies are starting to release info on their summer freebies for kids.

 Free Reading Programs

-Half Price Books: They want to Feed Your Brain (*WARNING!* Potential Zombie Alert) between now and July 31.
+: They want to Feed Your Brain (*WARNING!* Potential Zombie Alert) between now and July 31.
 Kids ages 14 and under can earn a $3 Half Price Books shopping card for each week they read at least 15 minutes per day.
-They have a reading log to help keep track.
+They have a to help keep track.

 form you can fill out that also has a slot for a t-shirt size, so I'm guessing that might be the prize.: A site I've never heard about is offering a “cool prize” for reading 10 books by Oct.
 1. They have a